From: angelicbaby

 Date: 01-18-2005, 04:39 PM (3 of 3)

 another way to get nice ruffles is to make a circular ruffle, bear with me as I try to explain this.... measure how long you need the ruffle to be (ie around the collar where you are going to sew this on) and add seam allowances to that number, this is the circumference of your inner circle, figure out how wide you would like your ruffle to be and add seam allowances for both edges. circumference = pi x d (pi = 3.14) x diameter.
 Once you know your diameter you can draw your circle and then draw a second circle outside of that for your ruffle.
-Are you completely confused ??
+Are you completely confused ?? it makes a soft ruffle that will have no gathers at the edge you sew to your garment but takes A LOT of fabric b/c of the shape.
+Jeanette

 User: mommydionne

-Member since: 01-08-2004
+Member since: 01-08-2004 Total posts: 838 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14718.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14718.html